opensciencegrid/xcache/explanation.md

   - Maybe if stashcp from the local cache and from the trunk fail, should try wget?
 Hard to think of a situation when wget would work but stashcp from the trunk would not.

 * Error messages are not informative for users
-  - Messages written for the coder to use
+  - Messages written only for the coder to use